littlechamp10/CCL/README.md

 PARemSP_count.c -- Parallel version of ARemSP in which count is local to each thread.

 PARemSP_cache.c -- Parallel version of ARemSP in which padding is done.

+Suzuki.c -- One Pass Suzuki CCL Algorithm for which OpenMP implementation exists.